Evilking009/Earthquake-Application/README.md

 # Earthquake-Application
-This is a Map application which shows you earthquake on places that happened a weeks ago.
+The Map application which allows you to view earthquakes on places that happened a weeks ago.
 This application is built using Flutter, Google Maps and Rest-API

 # Features
-* Shows earthquake on places a weeks ago by Red Marker
-* Shows Magnitude and details upon clicking red marker
+* Shows earthquake on places a weeks ago by Red Marker, as well as shows magnitude and details upon clicking red marker
-* Navigates user to website for further details
+* Navigates user to website for further details upon clicking details on red marker
+* Can change Map type (satellite, terrain, or plain)
 * Shows Current location
 * Shows a list of places
+* Custom App Icon
 * Splash Screen
-* Custom App Icon
-* Can change Map type (satellite, terrain, or plain)

 # Libraries used
 * Google Maps flutter